epiforecasts/covid.german.forecasts/paper/paper.md

 ### Statistical analysis

-- Forecast submissions were visualised by forecast time horizon and visually compared to the german/poland hub ensemble
-- Forecasts were assessed using CRPRS, relative skill (i.e pairwise), .... (@nikosbosse) dates with known reporting issues were excludede a priori (and discuss this being a limitation of computational models in discussion)
+Forecasts were analysed by visual inspection as well formal model evaluation.
+Forecast submissions were visualised by forecast time horizon and compared to the ensemble of all forecasts from the German and Polish Forecast Hub.
+To evaluate model performance more formally we used the weighted interval score (wis) [@bracherEvaluatingEpidemicForecasts2021], as well as empirical coverage of the 50% and 90% prediction intervals.
+In order to obtain a model ranking, relative skill was assessed based on pairwise comparisons between all possible combinations of models.
+Scores were calculated using the `scoringutils` package [@scoringutils] in R. Dates with known reporting issues were excluded a priori from the evaluation.

 - Summarised forecast scores are presented across different horions (focus on weeks 1 and 2 like German hub).
-Discuss outperformance at 4 week horizon with all 1 and 2 weeks repeated in the SI.
+- Discuss outperformance at 4 week horizon with all 1 and 2 weeks repeated in the SI.
 Discuss performance in relation to the German/Poland hub ensemble.
 - Split forecast time period into different states (stable/unstable?) and report short term model performance.
-Pull out intervention dates in germany/poland which models did well/badly around these (we need to know the intervention dates to do this).
+- Pull out intervention dates in germany/poland which models did well/badly around these (we need to know the intervention dates to do this).

 ## Results